Level-based Analysis of Genetic Algorithms and other Search Processes: Acknowledgment

-This research received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no 618091 (SAGE), from EPSRC grant no EP/F033214/1 (LANCS), and from Russian Foundation for Basic Research grant~12-01-00122.
-Early ideas where discussed at Dagstuhl Seminar 13271 Theory of Evolutionary Algorithms.
+The research was supported by the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no 618091 (SAGE) and Russian Foundation for Basic Research grants~15-01-00785 and 16-01-00740.
+Early ideas were discussed at Dagstuhl Seminars 13271 and 15211 ``Theory of Evolutionary Algorithms''.